-For a lot of business owners, that includes redesigning your website.
+For a lot of business owners, that work often includes redesigning your website.

 The website that was bright and shiny and looked just how you wanted it to a few years ago probably isn’t pulling its full weight anymore.
 Every website owner should periodically revisit their website’s design to look for opportunities to improve.